telerik/justmock-docs/continuous-integration/azure-devops-tfs-2018.md

 ### Using build agent at the Azure DevOps cloud

 For this scenario you have to configure the JustMock options in the "Telerik JustMock VSTest v.2 task".
 The options allow you to specify a relative path to the 32 and 64 bit JustMock Profiler.
-In this scenario the JustMock Profiler in his 32 and 64 bit variant should be included in your source code.
+In this scenario the JustMock Profiler in his 32 and 64 bit variant should be included in your repository.
 The different variations are used in regards of whether the test execution process is 32 or 64 bit.
 The bitness of this process is different for .Net Framework and .Net Core.
 This is why we recommend specifying both paths.

 ![Configure JustMock Options](images/JustMock_Options.png)